How to Package Fragile Items for Shipping (in 2022)

 Final Tip for Shipping Fragile Items: Test Your Packaging

 As you are developing your fragile item packaging strategy, we recommend two important testing steps.

-First, your own "drop test."
+1) Develop your own "drop test".
 Package up your product the way you intend to ship it and then treat it without a care in the world.
 Drop it from the top of a table.
 Throw it in the air and let it crash.
 Place a heavy box or two on top of it.
 Then open it up and see how your contents fared.

 Yes, these steps do take time and resources.
 However, when shipping fragile items, this type of testing is important so you can trust that your customers' experience, all the way from unboxing to product use, will be a great one.

 Here is a video of our team testing the efficacy of a custom insert design to ensure it would in fact adequately protect the package's contents.